-Anttinen et al, "Palliative MRI-guided transurethral ultrasound ablation for symptomatic locally advanced prostate cancer," Scandinavian Journal of Urology, 2020
+&lt;sup>8 Anttinen et al, "Palliative MRI-guided transurethral ultrasound ablation for symptomatic locally advanced prostate cancer," Scandinavian Journal of Urology, 2020 patients resolved with oral antibiotics alone.
+No other treatment related adverse events were recorded, with no rectal injury or fistula.
+Further, there was no need for blood transfusions and there was no perioperative mortality.

-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023 In USD\$ (000s)